 Effective erosion control measures as recognized by the Dane County Land Conservation Department must be used to minimize erosion.
 It is the applicant's responsibility to demonstrate to the plan commission that adequate erosion control will be provided.
-These controls must be in place before a building permit is issued.

 In addition to the policies set out in this Plan, there are a variety of Town ordinances along with county, state, and federal laws that may also be applicable to development proposals.